iw131/Scratch-Commenter-Plus/README.md

 **To use Scratch Commenter Plus, follow these steps:**

 Open your browser’s JavaScript console.
-You can do this by pressing F12 or Ctrl+Shift+I (Windows/Linux) or Cmd+Opt+I (Mac) and navigating to the “Console” tab.
+You can do this by pressing F12 or Ctrl+Shift+J (Windows/Linux) or Cmd+Opt+J (Mac) and navigating to the “Console” tab.
 Copy and paste the contents of script.js into the console and press Enter.

 **Usage**